 - Fill out an application.

-- Classroom and daycare professionals: present proof of employment by a D.C. educational facility--a letter from the principal, office administrator, school library media specialist, pay stub or some other official documentation.
+- Classroom and daycare professionals: present proof of employment by a D.C. educational facility--a letter from the principal, office administrator, school library media specialist, or pay stub.

 - Present proof of home address.